Table of Contents

 The treatment chamber is the working chamber of the septic tank where most of the biochemical process occurs.

 The primary objectives of the septic tank can be listed as follows:

-1. To create a storage or holding space for the collected sewage where the solid wastes can be separated from the liquid wastes.
+1. To create a storage or holding space for the collected sewage where the solid wastes can be separated from the liquid manure.

-2. To break down the organic waste present in the sewage by the biological decomposition by the aid of the bacteria.
+2. To break down the organic waste present in the sewage through biological decomposition with the aid of the bacteria.

-3. To store the settled solids until they are removed or pumped out.
+3. Store the settled solids until they are removed or pumped out.

-1. It is necessary for collecting the wastewater and night soil from the connected drains and toilets in the households that are generally not connected to the municipal sewer systems.
+1. It is necessary to collect the wastewater and night soil from the connected drains and toilets in the households that are generally not connected to the municipal sewer systems.

 2. Septic tank efficiently treats the sewage before it is discharged to the environment thereby preventing the environmental degradation and pollution.

 3. Septic tank allows the wastewater to be replenished by natural means and the treated water can also be re-used for purposes such as industrial works, irrigation, groundwater recharge etc.